jgraichen/molecule/README.md

-# Simple UI
+# Molecule

-Simple UI components using SASS and CoffeeScript for standalone usage and React
+React/CSS UI molecules build using CoffeeScript and SASS to assemble higher level components.

+TODO: Most of all.